andreboorsma/LLM-Course/playbook/intro.md

-# Welcome to the Playbook for Health Data Sharing Ecosystems
+# Welcome to the online course - beginners guide prompt engineering for TNO employees

 </br>